Bánh Tét for Lunar New Year (Vietnamese Sticky Rice Cake with Pork Belly)

 Allow the rice cakes to cool to room temperature before slicing.
 Remove all the banana leaves and slice them into 2-inch coins.

-The cakes can be enjoyed, as is, at room temperature.
+The rice cakes can be enjoyed, as is, at room temperature.
 You can also pan-fry the slices in a bit of oil for a golden crunchy crust and enjoy it warm.

 Serve it with Vietnamese Fermented Dried Daikon in Fish Sauce (Dưa Món) for the ultimate taste of Vietnamese Lunar New Year.

-Storage and Reheating
+Storage & Reheating

 FAQs